What I’ve Learned as an ADHD Mama

 I’ll quote the bad part of Brave New World: ending is better than mending.
 Because it will take you years to get to the mending part, and, in the meantime, the dead toaster takes up valuable space on top the refrigerator.
 You could be filling that space with wine.

-Because you forget those pesky wellness visits.
+But then you forget those pesky wellness visits.
 I make them write the appointment on a card, and I lose the card.
 Or I set a phone reminder for the day before, then erase the reminder and forget.
 Oops.
 I do believe in modern meds, I swear.
-One day, technology will let us temporarily tattoo appointment times on my arm, or project them directly into my brain.
+One day, technology will let me temporarily tattoo appointment times on my arm, or project them directly into my brain.
 I will welcome this brave new world.

 I believe in coffee — coffee for everyone